getrudech/ip1angular/README.md

 ## Setup/Installation requirements

-- Clone  or download and unzip the repository from github,[]
+- Clone  or download and unzip the repository from github,[This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.
+]
 - If you have git Use this command `` to clone the project.
 - Run ng serve from your terminal